Rivanna3S Development Guide

 - CAN frame: a serialized CAN message

-- CAN message: data and identifier, in a readable format
+- CAN message: data and identifier, in a human-readable format

 - Signal: a specific piece of data in a CAN message, like a throttle value